 Implement Risk Response Strategies: As the project progresses, risks that were identified during the planning phase may materialize.
 Organizations should execute the risk response strategies devised earlier, adjusting them as necessary based on the evolving project landscape.

-Monitor and Control Risks: Continuous risk monitoring and control are essential during project execution to track the effectiveness of risk response strategies and identify any emerging risks.
+Monitor and Control Risks: Continuous risk monitoring and control are essential during project execution to before project failure, track the effectiveness of risk response strategies and identify any emerging risks.

-Organizations should use the risk monitoring and reporting framework established during project planning to regularly review risk assessments, update risk registers, and communicate risk-related information to stakeholders.
+Organizations should use the risk monitoring and reporting framework established during project planning to regularly review risk assessments, update risk registers, and communicate risk-related information to both internal and external stakeholders.

 Escalate Risks When Necessary: Some risks may exceed the risk tolerance levels defined during project planning or may require executive-level intervention.

-Organizations should have a clear escalation process in place to ensure that such risks are promptly communicated to the appropriate stakeholders for timely decision-making and resource allocation.
+Organizations should have a clear escalation process in place to ensure that such significant risks, are promptly communicated to the appropriate stakeholders for timely decision-making and resource allocation.

 Regularly reviewing and updating risk assessments enables organizations to proactively manage risks and adjust risk response strategies as necessary.